Machine to machine: Applications

 Wireless networks that are all interconnected can serve to improve production and efficiency in various areas, including machinery that works on building cars and on letting the developers of products know when certain products need to be taken in for maintenance and for what reason.
 Such information serves to streamline products that consumers buy and works to keep them all working at highest efficiency.

 Another application is to use wireless technology to monitor systems, such as utility meters.
 This would allow the owner of the meter to know if certain elements have been tampered with, which serves as a quality method to stop fraud.
 In Quebec, Rogers will connect Hydro Quebec's central system with up to 600 Smart Meter collectors, which aggregate data relayed from the province's 3.8-million Smart Meters.
 In the UK, Telefónica won on a €1.78 billion ($2.4 billion) smart-meter contract to provide connectivity services over a period of 15 years in the central and southern regions of the country.
 The contract is the industry's biggest deal yet.
 Some companies, such as M-kopa in Kenya, are using M2M to enforce a payment plan, by turning off its customers' solar devices remotely for non-payment.
 "Our loan officer is that SIM card in the device that can shut it off remotely," says Chad Larson, M-Kopa's finance director and its third co-founder, when describing the technology.

 A third application is to use wireless networks to update digital billboards.
 This allows advertisers to display different messages based on time of day or day-of-week, and allows quick global changes for messages, such as pricing changes for gasoline.

-The industrial machine to machine market is undergoing a fast transformation as enterprises are increasingly realizing the value of connecting geographically dispersed people, devices, sensors and machines to corporate networks.
-Today, industries such as oil and gas, precision agriculture, military, government, smart cities/municipalities, manufacturing, and public utilities, among others, utilize machine to machine technologies for a myriad of applications.
-Many companies have enabled complex and efficient data networking technologies to provide capabilities such as high-speed data transmission, mobile mesh networking, and 3G/4G cellular backhaul.
+The industrial machine to machine market is undergoing a transformation as enterprises are utilizing connecting geographically dispersed people, devices, sensors and machines to corporate networks.
+Today, industries such as oil and gas, precision agriculture, military, government, smart cities, manufacturing, and public utilities, among others, utilize machine to machine technologies for different applications.
+Companies have enabled data networking technologies to provide capabilities such as high-speed data transmission, mobile mesh networking, and 3G/4G cellular backhaul.

 Telematics and in-vehicle entertainment is an area of focus for machine to machine developers.
 Recent examples include Ford Motor Company, which has teamed with AT&T to wirelessly connect Ford Focus Electric with an embedded wireless connection and dedicated app that includes the ability for the owner to monitor and control vehicle charge settings, plan single- or multiple-stop journeys, locate charging stations, pre-heat or cool the car.
 In 2011, Audi partnered with T-Mobile and RACO Wireless to offer Audi Connect.
 Audi Connect allows users access to news, weather, and fuel prices while turning the vehicle into a secure mobile Wi-Fi hotspot, allowing passengers access to the Internet.